magzybog12/CUSTOMER-SENTIMENT-ANALYSIS-USING-AIRLINE-REVIEWS/README.md

 # Customer Sentiment Analysis from Airline Reviews

-Welcome to the repository for the project "Analyzing Customer Sentiment from Reviews Published for 5 Different Airlines."
+Analyzing Customer Sentiment from Reviews Published for 5 Different Airlines."
 This repository contains scripts and resources used in the project, including Python scripts for NLP analysis and web scraping automation, as well as a PowerPoint presentation of the Power BI report.

 ## Project Overview